godwokenrises/godwoken-doc/docs/bridge.md

 ---
-id: deposit & withdrawal
+id: deposit_withdrawal
-content:  description of deposit / withdrawal
+title:  How to Deposit & Withdraw CKB on Godwoken
 ---
-## How to Deposit & Wirhdraw CKB on Godwoken
+import useBaseUrl from "@docusaurus/useBaseUrl";

 For deposit and withdrawal operations on Godwoken, two options are available:

-1. Using an UI deposit/withdraw provided by [yokaiswap](https://testnet.yokaiswap.com/bridge/deposit) to perform the relevant actions.
+1. Using an UI deposit or withdraw provided by [yokaiswap](https://testnet.yokaiswap.com/bridge/deposit) to perform the relevant actions.
-2. Using `gw-tools` deposit/withdraw to perform the relevant actions.
+2. Using `gw-tools` deposit or withdraw to perform the relevant actions.

 ---